 Loyola Medicine family medicine physician Rebecca Maddrell, MDBy Rebecca Maddrell, MD, Family Medicine

-Working from home is the new normal for many people.
-It can be advantageous in many ways, but it can also create different physical, emotional and social issues.
+Since the emergence of COVID-19, working from home has become the new normal for many people.
+While it can be advantageous in many ways, it can also create different physical, emotional and social issues.

 Taking steps to preserve your overall physical and mental health is essential.
 The following are key strategies for you to add to your routine while working remotely: